kubeflow/website/content/en/docs/components/training/user-guides/job-scheduling.md

 - Follow the [instructions in the volcano repository](https://github.com/volcano-sh/volcano) to install Volcano.

-**Note:** Volcano scheduler and operator in Kubeflow achieve gang-scheduling by using [PodGroup](https://volcano.sh/en/docs/podgroup/).
+**Note:** Volcano scheduler and the operator in Kubeflow achieve gang-scheduling by using [PodGroup](https://volcano.sh/en/docs/podgroup/).
 Operator will create the PodGroup of the job automatically.

 The yaml to use volcano scheduler to schedule your job as a gang is the same as non-gang-scheduler, for example: